Inverse problem of correlation functions in holography: Discussion

 In fact, the correlation functions belong to the scattering matrix of bulk theory.
 For the case of less symmetries, it is unclear about how to recover the bulk geometry from its scattering matrix.
-However, the results of Refs.~\cite{Barreto,Joshi2000,doi:10.1142/e040,Hora2015} show that the Euclidean asymptotically AdS manifold and its metric, up to invariants, are determined by the scattering matrix at all energies.
+However, if we assume that the metric is analytical except for intrinsic singularities, the results of Refs.~\cite{Barreto,Joshi2000,doi:10.1142/e040,Hora2015,10.1215/S0012-7094-04-12911-2} show that the Euclidean asymptotically AdS manifold and its metric, up to invariants, are determined by the scattering matrix at all energies.
 This implies, at least the general static asymptotically AdS black brane/hole (only in this case Wick rotation to Euclidean signature is unambiguous) is determined by its boundary correlation functions~\footnote{Refs.~\cite{Barreto,Joshi2000,doi:10.1142/e040,Hora2015} discuss the case that $v$ is pure imaginary number.
-However, the scattering matrix with respective to $v$ has a meromorphic continuation to the complex plane, so their results can be applied into positive $v$. }, though the explicit method of reconstruction is still unknown.
+However, the scattering matrix with respective to $v$ has a meromorphic continuation to the complex plane~\cite{10.1215/S0012-7094-04-12911-2}. }~\footnote{The author thanks Prof. Ant\^{o}nio S\'{a} Barreto for telling me the existence of meromorphic continuation by email. }, though the explicit method of reconstruction is still unknown.
 This is still an active topic (see Ref.~\cite{Isozaki2020} for a recent review on inverse scattering problem), and it hopes that some useful progresses will be made in the future.